Pediatric Feeding Disorders

 • Reflux symptoms

-• Limited movement or Range of Motion
+• Movement or Range of Motion

 • Dyspraxia, or impaired coordination